Enumerative and Distributional Results for $d$-combining Tree-Child Networks: General Networks

 \subsection{Encoding Networks by Words}

-We will start with a formula for $\mathrm{TC}_{n,k}^{(d)}$ which is not as explicit as the formula for $\mathrm{OTC}_{n,k}^{(d)}$ from Theorem~\ref{formula-OTC}.
-(It will, however, lead to an efficient recursive way of computing $\mathrm{TC}_{n,k}^{(d)}$.)
-This formula contains the number of certain words, which we describe next.
+We start with a formula for $\mathrm{TC}_{n,k}^{(d)}$ which is not as explicit as the formula for $\mathrm{OTC}_{n,k}^{(d)}$ from Theorem~\ref{formula-OTC}.
+(It, however, leads to an efficient recursive way of computing $\mathrm{TC}_{n,k}^{(d)}$.)
+This formula uses the number of words that are defined next.

 \begin{df} Let $\mathcal{C}_{n,k}^{(d)}$ denote the class of words consisting of the letters $\{\omega_1,\ldots,\omega_n\}$ in which $k$ letters occur $d+1$ times and $n-k$ letters occur $2$ times and which satisfy the following condition: In every prefix of a word, either a letter has not occurred more than $d-2$ times, or, if it has, then the number of occurrences of $\omega_i$ is at least as large as the number of occurrences of $\omega_j$ for all $j>i$.
 Here, for the letters appearing only $2$ times, we treat the $0$th, $1$st, and $2$nd occurrence as the $(d-1)$st, $d$th, and $(d+1)$st occurrence, respectively. \end{df}